jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 decoding each individual DLT packet.
 It must look for the headers if required (TCP streams have no fixed header structure, a valid packet can only be determined by analysing the content).
-As the packet is decoded, the `IDltLineBuilder` can then be used to construct a line.
+As the packet is decoded, the `IDltLineBuilder` is then used to construct a line.

 ### 1.2.
 Use Cases of the DLT Trace Decoder